venusgaela/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book

-### This is the code book for the file secTidySet.txt
+This is the code book for the file secTidySet.txt.

 ## Identifiers
-* subject - The ID of the test subject
+* subjectID - The ID of the test subject
-* activity - The type of activity performed when the corresponding measurements were taken
+* activityID - The type of activity performed when the corresponding measurements were taken

 ## Measurements
 * tBodyAccMeanX